 This stroller doesn't require any tools to assemble and only needs the wheels put on.
 The manual is okay, but we didn't like it as much as the previous version as the pictures weren't as useful.

-The Glide 2 earned a 7 of 10 for maneuverability.
-The stroller struggled compared to the swivel wheel options as the fixed wheel design limits tight turns and navigating through small spaces, but it did earn the highest score for fixed wheel models.
+The Glide 2 struggles compared to the swivel wheel options, as the fixed wheel design limits tight turns and navigating through small spaces, but it did earn the highest score for fixed wheel models.

 The fixed wheel and longer length of the Glide 2 meant it bumped into objects in the course, but it is easy to tip and turn if you plan and have the room.
 This stroller manages well over various terrains, and we barely broke stride going over gravel and grass.
-Overall, it is easy to push and turn as the longer handle helps make the turns smoother and limits bending, but the fixed wheel takes more energy and space to turn than a swivel wheel, which gives the Thule Urban Glide 2 the edge.
+Overall, it is easy to push and turn as the longer handle helps make the turns smoother and limits bending, but the fixed wheel takes more energy and space to turn than a swivel wheel.

 This stroller has a padded sling style seat, nice suspension, and rubber air-filled tires to provide a comfortable ride for passengers.
 The adjustable handlebar is foam covered, and tires and suspension provide a forgiving design for pushers moving over bumpy surfaces.